janfer95/jngcgc2024/README.md

 (J. Kuehn, S. Abadie, M. Delpey, and V. Roeber)

 ---
 To analyze the data, just open any of the html files, which opens an interactive plot.
+Since GitHub has a limitation to the maximum file size for its online reader, you might need to download the html file first.